 One of the main ingredients of this body lotion.
 A purified form of the water gives extra moisture to your skin.
 It helps to dissolve active ingredients and nourishes.
 After, they transport to the blood via skin pores.
 Water reduces itching, puffiness, acne, wrinkles, and it increases elasticity.
 It helps to tighten your skin and gives you a good complexion and youthful appearance too.

 Extracted from Rosa Santana L., this is an excellent moisturizer for your dry skin.
 It contains natural Vitamins, Minerals, Antioxidants and has anti-inflammatory, antiseptic, astringent properties.
 It can prevent skin damages and decreases acne, scars, and aging.

 Shea Butter: Benefits and Uses

 Gained from Vitellaria paradoxa C. F. Gaertn.
 It is ordinarily ivory in color.
-It changed to white color during processing, and this stage use to prepare skin care products.
+It changed to white color during processing, and this stage use to prepare skincare products.
 The main natural ingredients are Vitamins and fatty acids.
 They give Anti-inflammatory and healing properties.
-Shea Butter can reduce sun tan and dark areas and improves the softness, smooth, and tone of your skin.
+Shea Butter can reduce sun tan and dark areas and improve your skin’s softness, smoothness, and tone.